Dhinakaran's attempts to break AIADMK will not fructify, says Palaniswami | Politics

 The AIADMK grew due to hardwork of workers and it will''not bow'' before ''one family to rule'' Tamil Nadu, he added.

-Earlier, at an election rally in Ambut in Tirupathur,he lashed out at political parties seeking votes on the basisof religion and caste and said these were not theconsiderations of the AIADMK.
+Earlier, at an election rally in Ambur in Tirupathur, helashed out at political parties seeking votes on the basisof religion and caste and said these were not theconsiderations of the AIADMK.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)